-By Kate A From Women Lawyers News • January 09, 2019•Issues, Balancing Private and Professional Life
+By Kate A From Unfrazzle & Shine • January 09, 2019•Issues, Balancing Private and Professional Life

 I’ve noticed that when I talk to other women they never feel like they have enough time to get everything done.
 Maybe you can relate.
 Maybe you have even been stuck like this for years.
 The women I talk to say they need to fix it but they never seem to make progress.